 Aim for no more than 160 characters and no less than 50.
 This gives you some extra space to be descriptive about the web page, with an aim to provide value to the user and drive clicks onto the page.

 Alt tags are a basic description added to images.
 It helps Google understand what is displayed, but also can be used by visually impaired users who can listen to the description if they can’t see the image.

 Normally this is very easy to add to assets on your website and is highly recommended to add.
 Just find where your images and videos are stored, and there should be an option to add a description.

-Having a Google My Business (GMB) listing verified and optimised is one of the best strategies to improve your local presence.
+Having a Google Business Profile (formally known as Google My Business or GMB) listing verified and optimised is one of the best strategies to improve your local presence.
 If someone local is searching for products or services that match your business, Google will present this on their map pack results.

 This is a great way to increase organic traffic, local exposure and keep your customers informed on your activities, as you can publish posts and photos similar to a social media account.